 - Bookings can be made through the club by emailing email@example.com, the schedule of which will then be handed on members’ behalf to the Council’s booking system.
 The Council require that we provide both an email address and a phone number as well as the members name for contact tracing.
 These details will not be added to their marketing database and only used for contact tracing.
 All bookings according to the Council’s latest guidelines must be made 24 hours in advance.
 However, sessions appear to be bookable on the council system with only a 2hr lead time so please email the chairperson and if possible/practical your booking will still be made.
 An alternative point of contact or means of booking is being considered so please be prepared for this to change.

-- From the 4th of January we will be able to access the changing facilities and toilets.
-From then bookings will need to be made 48hrs in advance so that the council/centre are able to arrange staff for management and cleaning of the changing room.Until that time comes, the changing rooms remain closed and we should not change in the open air.
+- For now, the changing rooms are closed and we should not change in the open air.
 You should plan to go home in your slightly damp paddling kit so keep yourself as dry as possible.
 Please do not change by your cars as this upsets local residents and our friends at the council.

-- The club now has access to our fleet in the boathouse.
+- The club now has access to our fleet in the boathouse, with 1 person entering at a time unless help is required.
 Club members will need to make it clear that they wish to use a club boat when making a booking and we will need to sanitise the kayaks after use.
 Club members will need to be trained in these practices.
 Otherwise members should make effort to use their own equipment where possible.
 No soft kit, including buoyancy aids, cags or helmets will be available for members to use on a session by session basis.
-If members don’t own their own equipment then they should contact email@example.com and make arrangements to borrow the equipment on a long term basis.
+If members don’t own their own equipment then they should contact firstname.lastname@example.org and make arrangements to borrow the equipment on a long term basis.
 Please read the document regarding cleaning of club equipment.

 - When getting on the lake we are to either get on from the end of the hard closest to the wooden jetty, the wooden jetty or directly into the old pedalo pool from the main park.